 - Some would say that the rising price of gas is due to corporate greed.

-Is is a form of to be by itself, and caused by would make as much sense as due to, as in Some would say that the rising price of gas is caused by corporate greed.
+Is is a form of to be that is being used by itself, and caused by would make as much sense as due to, as in Some would say that the rising price of gas is caused by corporate greed.

 Use because of after other verbs; you can usually substitute on account of for because of to test it.